labomics/scDAC/README.md

 The results of scDAC in the paper can be reproduced by using the code in the file "scDAC/demo".
 The code of compared methods can be found in the file "scDAC/compared methods".

-The datasets used in the paper can be found in *** or download the original data and preprocess it as the following paragraphs.
+The datasets used in the paper can be found in *** , we can download and save them to the path "/data/preprocessed".
+When using the datasets orozco and kozareva, we can use "/preprocess/preprocess_split.ipynb" to obtain the input as the input of these two dataset are too large to upload.
+We can also download the original data and preprocess it as the following preprocess steps suggested in the following.
 The accession IDs are provided in the paper.

 # using for new dataset